Frequently Asked Questions

 What curriculum is offered at Trivium Academy?

 Trivium Academy’s founders all have a background in writing curriculum and studying best practices.
 They, along with the teachers, have written the curriculum specifically tailored for Trivium Academy using the backward design model of Grant Wiggins and Jay McTighe's Understanding by Design.
-All of the curriculum will be based on the Texas Essential Knowledge and Skills which can be found on the Texas Education Agency's website at this link: Texas Essential Knowledge and Skills
+All of the curriculum is based on the Texas Essential Knowledge and Skills which can be found on the Texas Education Agency's website at this link: Texas Essential Knowledge and Skills

 Our modern classical approach to the curriculum fostsers an environment of engaging students in their learning, examining information with a critical eye, and expressing themselves in a variety of ways.
 This includes teaching methods such as Montessori inspired math manipulatives, reading and writing workshop, hands-on science experiments, and Socratic seminars to name just a few.